MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/alignment_techniques.rst

    acc_stats
    calc_fmllr

-Finally, :meth:`aligner.aligner.TrainableAligner.export_textgrids()` exports the output aligned TextGrids.
+Finally, :meth:`montreal_forced_aligner.aligner.TrainableAligner.export_textgrids` exports the output aligned TextGrids.

 Normally, this is the end of the pipeline: the corpus has now been aligned according to the HMM-GMM framework.